ALABAMA MUSHROOM SOCIETY, INC.

 The Alabama Mushroom Society shall not charge a fee for downloading the information.
 Documents shall not be posted in a format that would require special computer hardware or software (other than software readily available to the public free of charge).

 The Alabama Mushroom Society shall inform anyone requesting the information where this information can be found, including the web address.
-This information must be provided immediately for in-person requests and within 7 days for mailed requests.
+This information must be provided within 24 hours for in-person requests and within 7 days for mailed requests.

 11.04 IRS Annual Information Returns (Form 990)

-The Alabama Mushroom Society shall submit the Form 990 to its board of directors prior to the filing of the Form 990.
-While neither the approval of the Form 990 or a review of the 990 is required under Federal law, the corporation’s Form 990 shall be submitted to each member of the board of director’s via (hard copy or email) at least 10 days before the Form 990 is filed with the IRS.
+The appointed Treasurer shall submit the Form 990 to the Board of Directors prior to the filing of the Form 990.
+While neither the approval of the Form 990 nor a review of the 990 is required under Federal law, the corporation’s Form 990 shall be submitted to each member of the Board of Director’s via (hard copy or email) at least 10 days before the Form 990 is filed with the IRS.

 11.06 Staff Records